What is Labour’s controversial private school VAT raid policy?

 Labour says it has inherited a £22 billion financial “black hole” left by the previous Conservative government.

-A government spokesperson said: “We want to ensure all children have the best chance in life to succeed.
+A government spokesperson previously told The Independent: “We want to ensure all children have the best chance in life to succeed.
 Ending tax breaks on private schools will help to raise the revenue needed to fund our education priorities for next year.”

 Currently, the average private day school charges between £3,000 and £5,500 per term, according to the Independent Schools Council (ISC)’s 2023 Census, with over a third of pupils receiving fee assistance.